centuryglass/IntraPaint/doc/tool_guide.md

 - **Escape, while any input has keyboard focus**: Return keyboard focus to the image.

 The following controls are shared by most tools, but certain tools will override them:
 - **Arrow keys**: Move the image generation area.
-This is ignored if Stable-Diffusion AI image generation is inactive.
+This is ignored if Stable Diffusion AI image generation is inactive.
 - **Ctrl + arrow keys**: Pan image content.

 Each tool also has a key assigned to it that will activate that tool, active whenever you're not entering text.
 These keys are configurable in settings under "Keybindings", and are shown in the bottom right corner of each tool icon.